Poisson-Dirichlet branching random walks: Introduction

 \end{theorem}

-{\bf Remark 1:} The $O(1)$ term is uniform over $n$ and over all BRW for which $\mathbf{X}$ has exponential steps.
+\begin{remark} The $O(1)$ term is uniform over $n$ and over all BRW for which $\mathbf{X}$ has exponential steps. \end{remark}

-{\bf Remark 2:} Independently of the current work, \'Elie A\"id\'ekon \cite{aidekonpaper} has recently proved, for a quite general family of random walks (including those considered in this paper), that $M_n - \tM_n$ converges in distribution to a random variable $M^*$, and describes the distribution of $M^*$ in terms of a functional of the limit of the derivative martingale associated to the branching random walk.
+\begin{remark} Independently of the current work, \'Elie A\"id\'ekon~\cite{aidekonpaper} has recently proved, for a quite general family of random walks (including those considered in this paper), that $M_n - \tM_n$ converges in distribution to a random variable $M^*$, and describes the distribution of $M^*$ in terms of a functional of the limit of the derivative martingale associated to the branching random walk. \end{remark}

-Using methods from \cite{ford09pratt}, we can deduce from Theorem \ref{T1} uniform exponential tails for $M_n$.
-In the next theorem and at other points throughout the paper, we will use the Vinogradov notation $f \ll g$ which means $f=O(g)$, with subscripts indicating dependence on any parameter, e.g. $f\ll_k g$ means the constant implied by the $\ll$ symbol may depend on $k$ but not on any other variable.
+Using methods from~\cite{ford09pratt}, we can deduce from Theorem~\ref{T1} uniform exponential tails for $M_n$.
+In the next theorem and at other points throughout the paper, we will use the Vinogradov notation $f \ll g$ which means $f=O(g)$, with subscripts indicating dependence on any parameter, for example, $f\ll_k g$ means the constant implied by the $\ll$ symbol may depend on $k$ but not on any other variable.

 \begin{theorem} If $\mathbf{X}$ has exponential steps, then for any $c_1<\er$, we have

 and for any $c_2 < 1$,

 \end{theorem}